Skills¶

 - Domain expertise worth encoding once

-Skill Invocation¶
+User Invocation¶

-Agents invoke skills using the Skill tool:
+Agents invoke skills programmatically using the Skill tool:

 The skill content is loaded and the agent follows its instructions.